-In October 2022, our Board of Directors approved a new stock repurchase program replacing our previously authorized program.
-This program was open-ended and authorized repurchases of shares of our common stock up to an aggregate cost of \$500.0 million in the open market or in negotiated transactions.
-As of December 31, 2023, we had \$48.8 million remaining under our then current stock repurchase program.
-During the quarters ended December 31, 2023 and 2022, we expended \$71.7 million and \$75.0 million, respectively, under our then current and previously authorized stock repurchase programs.
+In January 2024, our Board of Directors approved a new stock repurchase program replacing our previously authorized October 2022 stock repurchase program, which was terminated prior to its expiration.
+The current program is open-ended and authorizes repurchases of shares of our common stock from time to time up to an aggregate cost of \$500.0 million in the open market or in negotiated transactions.
+This program remains in effect until the total authorized amount is expended or until further action by our Board of Directors.
+As of March 31, 2024, we had \$366.7 million remaining under our current stock repurchase program.
+We expended \$179.5 million and \$116.3 million during the quarters ended March 31, 2024 and 2023, respectively, and \$251.3 million and \$191.3 million during the six months ended March 31, 2024 and 2023, respectively, under our current and previously authorized stock repurchase programs.